-It’s been the buzz word of 2018 when it comes to skincare, but what is retinol?
+It’s been the buzz word to know for several years when it comes to skincare, but what is retinol?
 And how can retinols transform your skin?
 As far as anti-ageing products and treatments go, retinol is one of the few ingredients that dermatologists across the board say can make a real impact, as well as having the ability to tackle acne, skin tone and texture.
-But it’s not the easiest ingredient to get to grips with, and there are several things you to be careful of when you’re introducing retinol into your routine.
+But it’s not the easiest ingredient to get to grips with, and there are several things you need to be careful of when you’re introducing retinol into your routine.
 To help you get started, here’s my guide to everything you need to know about retinol skincare…

 My Guide to Retinol